-The Wihibah is a true sea of sand, measuring 180km from north to south, 80km from east to west, and with dunes 100–150m high.
-The northern dunes are primarily quartz in origin, with a multi-hued golden sheen from surface oxidisation, while the southern dunes are carbonate sand, pale in colour, and formed by the prevailing south–north wind direction.
+The Wihibah Sands (also Wihibah and Ash Sharqiyyah Sands) is a true sea of sand, 180km from north to south, 80km from east to west, and with dunes 100–150m high.
+The volume of sand is enormous, probably around 1 trillion cubic metres.
+The northern dunes are primarily quartz and mafic in origin, with a multi-hued golden sheen from surface oxidisation, while the southern dunes are more carbonate sand, pale in colour, and formed by the prevailing south–north wind direction.
 In the north the wind has created vast linear dunes whose length is in excess of 50km.
-The ridges of the dunes have created valleys that now contain most routes from the north to the Arabian Sea.
+The ridges of the dunes have created valleys below that now contain routes from the north to the Arabian Sea.